blog

 Understanding the Importance: Real-Life Cases

-Consider the story of two women who went to two different medical spas, only for one of them to end up with second-degree burns and for the other woman to lose her life before she even got to the clinic.
+Consider two women who went to different medical spas.
+One ended up with second-degree burns.
+The other lost her life before reaching the clinic.

 What happened?
-The first victim, Terri Bowling, underwent laser hair removal under the care of a cosmetologist—not a certified laser technician—at a spa where the only doctor was a dentist, not a licensed physician or dermatologist.
+The first victim, Terri Bowling, had laser hair removal by a cosmetologist.
+This was not a certified laser technician.
+The only doctor at that spa was a dentist, not a licensed physician or dermatologist.

-The second victim, Shiri Berg, was also scheduled for a laser treatment at a different medical spa.
-She was instructed to put on a numbing cream, without an initial exam or medical supervision, which resulted in an overdose and her eventual passing.
+The second victim, Shiri Berg, was scheduled for laser treatment.
+She was told to apply numbing cream without an exam or supervision.
+This caused an overdose and her death.

-These tragic stories, published by NBC, exposed the dangers of going to a medical spa that does not follow standards for health and safety.
+These tragic stories, published by NBC, show the dangers of unsafe medical spas.

 Final Thoughts

-The importance of medical risk assessment in any practice that involves minimally invasive cosmetic procedures is paramount.
-No medical procedure has zero risks, so take that extra precaution, for your and your clients’ sake.
+Medical risk assessment is vital for any practice with minimally invasive cosmetic procedures.
+No procedure has zero risks.
+Take extra precaution for your sake and your clients’.

 To learn more, visit the CCOHS website or enroll in APT’s Medical Aesthetics Business Course.

-If you have yet to develop your own policy and procedure protocols yet, you can purchase our exclusive Aesthetic Policies and Procedures Binders, which can be easily customized to fit the requirements of your clinic.
+If you need your own policy and procedure protocols, purchase our exclusive Aesthetic Policies and Procedures Binders.
+They can be customized to fit your clinic’s needs.

 Tips to be a